Table of Contents

 - The Polish IT market is growing at a stable rate of 3–7% a year.

-- In 2023, the revenue in the IT sector in Poland is going to reach USD7.12bn.
+- In 2023, the revenue in the IT sector in Poland was going to reach USD7.12bn.

 - Global IT giants such as Microsoft, Google, Oracle, Cisco, and Intel have their research and development centers (R&Ds) in Poland.